-2.0 MORPHOLOGICAL CLASSIFICATION AND WETTED SURFACE AREA DETERMINATION
+2.0 SEGMENT IDENTIFICATION AND WETTED SURFACE AREA DETERMINATION

-Lower River Segments 2.1
+2.1 Lower River Segments

-The purpose of this study was to provide an initial estimate of changes in wetted surface area in response to changes in discharge in the lower Susitna River.
+The water area of the lower Susitna River was measured to provide an initial estimate of changes in wetted surface area in response to changes in mainstem discharge.
+This estimate was then used to select representative side channel complexes for detailed analysis (see Section 3).
 The lower river was divided into 5 segments based on river morphology and hydrology (Figure 2.1).
-The segments are described below and are delinated on photographs in Exhibit A.
+The segments are described below and are delinated on aerial photographs in Exhibit A.